puffinrocks/puffin/CONTRIBUTING.md

 ## Server

 You can donate your own server to host other people's containers.
 This option is not available yet.

+## Contact

+If you'd like to contact us please send an email to [puffin@puffin.rocks](mailto:puffin@puffin.rocks).
+We are in the process of setting up a discussion forum / mailing list / chat.

 ## Donations